hyesunyun/llm4healthcare/content/posts/foundations/index.md

 **Step 1**: First Impressions (10 minutes)

+If you are an LLM researcher for a university lab or a healthcare startup, what are important features and characteristics of a dataset that you should know before using them in your projects?
-For each dataset, spend a few minutes exploring and jot down your initial observations
+For each dataset, spend a few minutes exploring and jot down your initial observations.
+The links to the dataset are provided above.
+You are not execpted to download and write code to understand the data.

 Quick Analysis Template:
 ```